 All materials for use in or interconnected with systems should be suitably cleaned before the system is put into service.
 Mill scale, rust, dirt, weld slag, oils, greases, and other organic materials shall be removed.
 Fabrication and repair procedures should be controlled to minimize the presence of such contaminants and thereby simplify final cleaning procedures.
-See CGA G-4.1, Cleaning Equipment for Oxygen Service [8] and AIGA 012/04 Cleaning of equipment for oxygen service [29].
-It is recommended that vendors responsible for cleaning for oxygen service be formally qualified to ensure proper procedures, handling, and packaging.
+See AIGA 012 Cleaning of equipment for oxygen service [29].
+It is recommended that vendors responsible for cleaning for oxygen service be formally qualified to ensure appropriate procedures, handling, and packaging are used.